heptarch/heptarch.github.io/drafts/tarkovsky.md

 </p>

-The drawer opened to reveal---not continental travel arrangements or droning apparatchiks---but a few scraps of paper, some weathered keys, and a pile of ash.
+The drawer opened to reveal---not continental travel arrangements or the drone of apparatchiks---but a few scraps of paper, some weathered keys, and a pile of ash.
 I removed the drawer and carefully laid it on the floor.
 What was I looking at?